 The app is valuable and has worthwhile features, but it’s a little convoluted.
 If you want to access all the premium features, you need to upgrade to App LevelUp 2 and register your SOUNDBOKS with SoundKlub.
 While it makes sense to register the device manually, the App LevelUp 2 upgrade should already be installed when you download the app.
 Getting the app to even recognize that it needs an upgrade takes a little work, and once it does, the upgrade takes about 30 minutes.

 Benefits of App LevelUp 2

 After the app is upgraded, you have access to special features like SKAA PRO mode, which limits your TeamUP connections to two and decreases the connection distance—this may sound bad.
 Still, the benefit is that it significantly lowers the latency.
 On the home screen of the app, you can drag and drop your connected SOUNDBOKS speakers to easily hook them up together.
 What’s more, you’ll be able to name and save multiple custom EQ settings.

 Why should you register the (Gen. 3) speaker with SoundKlub?

-Once you upgraded the app, you can register the speaker to SoundKlub for an extra one-year limited warranty on top of the included two-year warranty.
+Once you upgrade the app, you can register the speaker to SoundKlub for an extra one-year limited warranty on top of the included two-year warranty.
 Unfortunately, if you purchase your SOUNDBOKS (Gen. 3) from a retailer other than SOUNDBOKS.com, you have to join a waitlist before you can register.
 Registering the device also includes an Anti-Theft Lock feature.
 This will prevent anyone besides you from using your SOUNDBOKS via Bluetooth connection.
 You can enable and disable the lock feature no matter how far away you are from the speaker.
 However, locking the Bluetooth functionality won’t prevent someone from stealing the physical product.